 - v) Step 5.
 If money is left over, it will roll over to the next term within the same contract year. - vi) For purposes of determining the date of receipt, applications for course reimbursement will be date-stamped in the Central Administration Curriculum Office located in the Superintendent's office.
-In the event that funds are insufficient to cover all applicants having applied on the same date, reimbursement will be awarded by lottery. - 5.
-That military veterans and others who are taking courses of study at institutions of higher learning in which they are privileged by exemption from tuition charges shall not be further reimbursed under this policy. - 6.
+In the event that funds are insufficient to cover all applicants having applied on the same date, reimbursement will be awarded based on submission time. - 5.
+That military veterans and others who are taking courses of study at institutions of higher learning in which they are privileged by exemption from tuition charges and/or are receiving grant funding toward tuition charges shall not be further reimbursed under this policy. - 6.
 That teachers have applied for course approval not sooner than the dates listed below, nor later than 30 days after the date listed.

 Summer Term II: May 15

 Fall Term: July 15

 Spring Term: November 15

 Summer Term 1: March 15

+Graduate level coursework must be taken at an accredited college or university for the courses listed in their graduate level catalog and that pertain to the schools' accredited graduate level degree program.